Protecting Your Rights

 Every speeding ticket is different, so make sure you understand the consequences of your ticket before prepaying anything.
-If one of our attorneys represents you in a speeding matter, our defense may include challenging the radar, lidar or the officer’s speedometer calibration, investigating inadequate officer training, questioning whether the officer checked the accuracy of his or her speed-measuring device or challenging the asserted speed limit where you were driving.
-Our attorneys can also negotiate with the prosecution to amend the charge to a less severe offense.
+If one of our attorney represents you in a speeding matter, our defense may include challenging the radar, lidar, or the officer’s speedometer calibration; investigating inadequate officer training; questioning whether the officer checked the accuracy of their speed-measuring device; or challenging the asserted speed limit where you were driving.
+Our attorney can also negotiate with the prosecution to amend the charge to a less severe offense.

-Contact Nichols & Green PLLC for a free consultation about your Virginia speeding or reckless driving ticket.
+Contact Nichols & Green for a free consultation about your speeding or reckless driving ticket.